 Objective of this post

-We will apply a Lorentz transformation to event coordinates given in frame C and derive respective coordinates in frame B. By independent calculations done in posts II and III we have already derived results for the inclination angle and the length of the rod in frame B. Our objective is to show that a LT using the relative velocity vrel,BC between the slot and the rod (as seen in C) reproduces these results.
-This will complete our proof of consistent predictions concerning the pre-defined rod/slot collision by all relevant reference frames.
+We will apply a Lorentz transformation to event coordinates given in frame C and derive respective coordinates in frame B. As displayed above, the conditions in frame C clearly indicate a collision.
+By independent calculations done in the first posts of this series we have already derived results for an inclination angle between rod and slot in frame B. This inclination guaranteed the collision of the rod with the plate around the slot in frame B. Our objective is to show that a direct LT using the relative velocity vrel,BC between the slot and the rod (as seen in C) reproduces these results.

 The steps to be performed are analogous to the ones in 4th post of this series:

-3. Perform a projection of vectors along the rod and the slot onto the relative velocity vector to get components parallel and perpendicular to the line of relative movement between slot and rod.
+- Perform projections of position vectors to points on the rod and the slot onto the relative velocity vector to get components parallel and perpendicular to the line of relative motion.
 This corresponds to finding spatial event coordinates for the rod’s and the slot’s right ends in the rotated ECS.

-5. Re-transform the resulting coordinates (parallel and perpendicular to the relative velocity vector) in frame B to coordinates of the standard ECS in B (whose xB-coordinate axis is aligned with the slot).
+- Re-transform the resulting coordinates (parallel and perpendicular to the relative velocity vector) in frame B to coordinates in the standard ECS of B (whose xB-coordinate axis is aligned with the slot).

 We will use some formulas already established in previous posts.

-Transformation of event coordinates for the rod’s end points
+Transformation of coordinates of selected events at the rod’s end points

 We know already (see post V) that the angle of the relative velocity vector with the xC-axis in frame C is given by: